 Our Blacksmithing Program

 The Metalsmithing studio at the New England School of Metalwork has been designed to integrate both traditional and contemporary where we run both a Blacksmitrhing and Bladesmithign program.
-With full quantities of hand tools and equipment to accommodate up to six students, each of the six forging stations have both coal and gas forges, vise and anvil.
+With full quantities of hand tools and equipment to accommodate up to eight students, each of the eight forging stations have both coal and gas forges, vise and anvil.
 Only a few steps away in any direction you will find treadle hammers and two pneumatic power hammers, hydraulic forging press, post vises, belt grinders and racks of hand tools.
 Our ever growing assortment of traditional hand and power tools provide a student with the tooling required for many processes.
-Always available to the experimental or direct metal sculptor are plasma cutters, Oxy-Fuel torches of heating, cutting, welding or brazing.
-We also have any form of electric welding available in multiple numbers.
 The diverse array of nationally known instructors provide students with many options and many disciplines of artistic metalwork.
 Safety is of great importance, a full leather shoe or boot is mandatory as well as full length pants.
 NESM will provide any necessary PPE needed including safety glasses, gloves, ear plugs, dust masks and face shields.

 Since the New England School of Metalwork is solely dedicated to metalworking there is plenty of it.
 The New England School of Metalwork is a serious and very thoughtful approach to hands on learning.
 Our shops are run and maintained by professoinals in these fields of study.
 The design of the shop spaces, the arrangement of the tools and equipment are all established around giving you the premier learning experience.
 We also offer some blacksmithing tools and materials for sale, see our Items for Sale page for more details.
 Most courses run from 8am to 5pm daily with a one hour break for lunch.